-As consumers become more conscious of their shopping habits, they’re looking not only for sustainable products but businesses dedicated to being environmentally friendly in all aspects of their operations.
+As consumers become more conscious of their shopping habits, they’re looking not only for eco-friendly products.
+They’re also concerned about sustainable business practices across the board.

-Shipping is an essential part of running an online business, with close to 600 million items mailed on a daily basis in the United States alone.
+Millions of items are shipped from Shopify businesses on a daily basis in the United States alone.
 The way these purchases are packaged and shipped has a major impact on the planet—and customers are taking note.

-We spoke to eight merchants about their business journeys and their product packaging—including how they’re shipping and fulfilling their orders with the environment in mind.
-Here are some of their tips for sustainable packaging and shipping:
+We spoke to eight founders about their sustainability practices, including eco-friendly packaging options and how they’re shipping and fulfilling their orders with the environment in mind.

 - Offer carbon-neutral shipping by offsetting emissions